h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-10-SLAE_Assignment_7.md

 run()
 ```

-As a POC, the encrypted shellcode hardcoded within the python wrapper script is decoded with the AES key, along with a base-64 decode to extract the original <code class="language-plaintext highlighter-rouge">/bin/sh</code> shellcode and executed at run-time spawing a shell on the local host:
+As a POC, the encrypted shellcode hardcoded within the python wrapper script is decoded with the AES key, along with a base-64 decode to extract the original <code class="language-plaintext highlighter-rouge">/bin/sh</code> shellcode and executed at run-time spawning a shell on the local host:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ python AES_decryption.py